eriko-valence/ivl-fota-server-test-clone/infrastructure/README.md

 aad_device_rest_api_app_name = "IVL_FOTA_Device_API"
 ```

-## Prepare Terraform variables
+## Prepare Terraform variables (set in terraform.tfvars file)
 - The following values are to used to name azure resources (e.g., rg-ivlfota-dev) and MUST NOT be shared with other environments
 ```
 env_prefix_lower = "dev"
 env_prefix_upper = "DEV"
 ```
-- The following values can be customized based on preference
+- The following values can be customized based on preference:
 ```
 base_name = "ivlfota"
 aad_admin_web_ui_app_name = "IVL_FOTA_Admin_Web_UI"